witold-swierzy/MongoDBReplay/README.md

 1.MDBExtractor
   requirements:
   - Source MongoDB instance up and running
-  - Profiling enabled at the MongoDB instance level set by execution the following command db.setProfilingLevel(0, -1)
+  - Profiling at the MongoDB instance
+     - to extract data from traditional Mongod log file, there is need to enable logging so called slow operations at the Mongod instance level.
+It can be done by executing the following command:

+     db.setProfilingLevel(0, -1)
   - The following configuration file $MR_CONFIG_DIR/MDBExtractConfig.json needs to be existing with the following parameters